Winners and losers from minimum tax on multinationals

-G20 finances ministers meeting in Italy are to discuss a reform of taxation on multinational firms that is meant to stop nations from using ultra-low tax rates to attract businesses.
+G20 finance ministers meeting in Italy will discuss a reform of taxation on multinational firms that is meant to stop nations from using ultra-low tax rates to attract businesses.

 The world's top economies would be the biggest gainers of the OECD-brokered preliminary deal, while tax havens would be the biggest losers.